robmclaughliniv/robmclaughl.in/cursor-memory-bank/activeContext.md

 # Active Context

 *This document tracks the current focus, recent activities, immediate next steps, and important decisions or patterns relevant to the ongoing work.
-It's a snapshot of the project's current state. **Updated: [Current Date + 2 Days]**.*
+It's a snapshot of the project's current state. **Updated: [Current Date + 3 Days]**.*

 ## Current Focus

 *   **Primary:** Integrate the newly created backend API (`POST /contact`) with the frontend application.
 This involves creating a form or mechanism on the website to send data to the API Gateway endpoint.
 *   **Secondary:** Refine IAM permissions for the new backend deployment role (`TERRAFORM_AWS_IAM_ROLE_ARN`) to follow the principle of least privilege.
 *   **Tertiary (Recently Completed):** Resolved Terraform plan errors in GitHub Actions related to S3 module dependencies by refactoring the module (`./modules/s3`) and root configuration (`main.tf`).
+*   **Quaternary (Recently Completed):** Established and documented a local development/testing environment for the Lambda function and DynamoDB using LocalStack (`LOCAL_DEVELOPMENT.md`).
+Successfully tested local invocation.
 *   **Next:**
     *   Implement baseline UI tests using Cypress, potentially including a test for the frontend-backend interaction.